vkoster/bicep-building-blocks/docs/index.md

 ---
 permalink: /
 ---
-# Welcome to my Reusable Bicep Building-Blocks pages!
+# Welcome to my Reusable Bicep Modules pages!
-This project is an effort to create reusable Bicep building-blocks.
+This project is an effort to create reusable Bicep modules.
 Focus lies on researching reuse, not on actually creating a library.

 {% for link in site.data.navigation %}